Law office

 Strategize

-Build a plan aligned with business goals.
-Sometimes that means aggressive litigation.
-Sometimes early settlement.
-The strategy serves the client, not the other way around.
+Build a plan that fits your business goals.
+Sometimes that means taking the case to trial.
+Sometimes it means settling early.
+The strategy serves you, not the other way around.

 3